necolas/dotfiles/README.md

 ![](http://i.imgur.com/DSJ1G.png)

-### Local and private configurations
+### Local/private Bash and Vim configuration

-Any special-case Vim directives local to a machine should be stored in a `.vimrc.local` file on that machine.
+Any special-case Vim directives local to a machine should be stored in a `~/.vimrc.local` file on that machine.
 The directives will then be automatically imported into your master `.vimrc`.

-Any private and custom commands should be stored in a `~/.bash_profile.local` file.
-Any commands included in this file will not be under version control or committed to a public repository.
+Any private and custom Bash commands and configuration should be placed in a `~/.bash_profile.local` file.
+This file will not be under version control or committed to a public repository.
 If `~/.bash_profile.local` exists, it will be sourced for inclusion in `bash_profile`.